joshua-kraft/DontGoThere/README.md

 # DontGoThere

+## Purpose

 Ever found yourself back at a place that disappointed you, only to realize too late that you’d been there before and had a bad experience? **DontGoThere** is here to ensure you never make the same mistake twice!

-## Overview

 With **DontGoThere**, you can easily track places where you’ve had less-than-stellar experiences.
 The app allows you to document each location with a name, address, review, and photos.
 Plus, it will send you gentle reminders if you find yourself back in the vicinity of those places.